tessalt/componentstalk/presentation.md

 ^
 - There's a for loop underneath looping through each row in the table comparing ids, but we don't need to worry about that
 - declarative programming lets us separate the process of stating the problem we're trying to solve with the process of solving it
-- lets focus on our own application
+- lets focus on our own application and not low-level problems that have already been solved

 ---